Perinatal Health & Human Services Professional Training, Development & Consultation

 We provide consultation to clinics, health plans, funders, hospitals, non-governmental organizations, ministries of health, public health departments, etc. to improve your Maternal-Child Health programming to deliver quality, evidence-based maternal and infant health programming.
 Focusing on staff training and development, we can assist directors and managers in developing quality programs that make a difference in the population you serve.
-Our specialty is Community-Based Doula Programs.
+Our specialty is helping agencies develop their Community-Based Doula Program.

 - Developing your Community-Based Doula Program.
 We can provide training, recruitment, management and partner in qualitative evaluation of your program.